abduulrahmankhalid/Real-Time-Violence-Detection/README.md

-# Real-Time-Violence-Detection
+# Real Time Violence Detection using MobileNet and Bi-directional LSTM
-Real Time Violence Detection using MobileNet and Bi-directional LSTM
+### This Project is the Graduation Project for NTI Training -  AI and IoT DEY Initiative.